magento/merchdocs/src/catalog/navigation-layered-filterable-attributes.md

 1. On the _Admin_ sidebar, go to **Stores** > _Attributes_ > **Product**.

-1. Browse or user filtered search to find an attribute in the list and open it in edit mode.
+1. Browse or use filtered search to find an attribute in the list and open it in edit mode.

    ![]({% link images/images/attribute-search.png %}){: .zoom}
    _Enter search terms per column to use Filtered Search_